-- 1. Coordinating Committee on Budget and Administration: The Coordinating Committee on Budget and Administration in consultation with the President, Executive Committee, Council and the Executive Director and approval of the Council may establish Advisory and Ad Hoc Committees as necessary to perform any administrative, managerial, and financial oversight required of a Non Profit corporation and any additional functions needed by the Southern Medical Association that is assigned to this committee by the Council. - 2.
-Other Coordinating Committee(s) as created by the Council: The number, scope and focus of any Coordinating Committees may be established or changed by the Council to reflect changes in the scope, focus, and priorities of the Southern Medical Association and to allow the orderly conduct of Association business and activities.
+- A. Coordinating Committee on Budget and Administration: The Coordinating Committee on Budget and Administration in consultation with the President, Executive Committee, Council and the Executive Director and approval of the Council may establish Advisory and Ad Hoc Committees as necessary to perform any administrative, managerial, and financial oversight required of a Non Profit corporation and any additional functions needed by the Southern Medical Association that is assigned to this committee by the Council. - B. The number, scope and focus of any Coordinating Committee may be established or changed by the Council to reflect changes in the scope, focus, and priorities of the Southern Medical Association and to allow the orderly conduct of Association business and activities. - C. The Chairman of each Coordinating Committee shall be appointed by the President. - D. Each of the Coordinating Committees shall have members appointed annually by the President.

-B. Chairman

-The Chairman of each Coordinating Committee shall be appointed by the President.

-C. Composition of Coordinating

-Committees Each of the Coordinating Committees shall have members appointed annually by the President.
 For the purposes of Committee assignments the definition of "members" includes Southern Medical Association Alliance (SMAA) members.
 Term limits of Committee members, including the Chairman will be set by the Council.
 The President shall be an ex officio member of all Committees.

-Section 2.
+SECTION 2.
 Advisory Committees

-A.There may be Advisory Committees established by the Council or by Coordinating Committees

-B. Chairman of Advisory Committees

-- The Chairman shall be either appointed by the President or by a method voted on by the Council and set out in the Policy and Procedures Manual. - 2.
-Term limits of Committee members, including the Chairman will be set by the Council.
+- A. There may be Advisory Committees established by the Council or by Coordinating Committees. - B. The Chairman shall be either appointed by the President or by a method voted on by the Council and set out in the Policy and Procedures Manual. - C. Term limits of Committee members, including the Chairman will be set by the Council.